devopsysadmin/ansible-bundle/README.md

 This program will download from a GIT repository a branch (or tag).
 If no branch is set, will try to download master.
-But, in order to have an unversioned bundle living peacefully with a versioned bundle, those unversioned must be downloaded within their own directory.
+But, in order to have an unversioned bundle living peacefully with a versioned bundle, those unversioned will be downloaded within their own directory.
 So, if you have (or need) unversioned bundles, add or modify this line to `ansible.cfg`, into `defaults`
 section: